triplecanopy/b-ber/packages/b-ber-create/src/bber-output/README.md

 # `bber-output`

-_**TK: mention how the navigation and metadata are generated from values in the store object**_

 `bber-output/` contains a list of tasks that perform I/O operations.
 If a task exists here, it is likely registered with `yargs` in [`bber-cli`](https://github.com/triplecanopy/b-ber-creator/tree/master/src/bber-cli/cmd), and can be run on the command line.

-Some more involved commands call eachother, or trigger a chain of dependencies before themselves running.
+Some more involved commands call each other, or trigger a chain of dependencies before themselves running.
+See the example below for details.

 ```sh
 $ bber opf